-The Rev. Dr. Leanna Fuller is a graduate of Vanderbilt University (Ph.D.), Vanderbilt Divinity School (M.Div.), and Furman University (B.A.).
+The Rev. Dr. Leanna Fuller began serving as interim vice president for academic affairs and dean of faculty in 2021 in addition to being associate professor of pastoral care.
+She is a graduate of Vanderbilt University (Ph.D.), Vanderbilt Divinity School (M.Div.), and Furman University (B.A.).
 Her most recent book is titled When Christ’s Body is Broken: Anxiety, Identity, and Conflict in Congregations (Wipf and Stock, 2016).
 Fuller has earned numerous fellowships, awards, and honors.
 She was selected to participate in the 2016-2017 Wabash Center Workshop for Early Career Theological School Faculty, and she received the Louisville Institute Dissertation Fellowship in 2010-2011.
-Fuller’s most recent conference paper, “From Tragedy to Vulnerability: Finitude, Difference, and Conflict in Practical Theology” was presented at the American Academy of Religion Annual Meeting.
+Fuller’s most recent conference paper, “One Body, Many Parts: An Ecclesiology for Churches in Conflict” was presented at the American Academy of Religion Annual Meeting.
 Her ministry experience includes serving as associate pastor of Oakland Christian Church in Suffolk, Va., where she coordinated youth ministry and Christian education programming.
 Fuller also worked as chaplain resident at Riverside Regional Medical Center, in Newport News, Va., providing pastoral care for patients.
 Fuller's family includes her spouse, the Rev. Scott Fuller, a UCC minister and chaplain; and their young son, Simon.

 “My interest in congregational conflict began when I served on a pastoral staff prior to starting my doctoral program,” Leanna observes.
 “As a staff, we found ourselves unprepared to handle at the congregational level a decision by our denomination that brought out some emotionally charged, polarized positions of our members.
 Without a plan to handle the conflict, we went into reactive mode and, unfortunately, a destructive result ensued.”